zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Feature Detection Plot

-The number of genes, and fraction of genes with a promoter proximal TSSs can be made into a stacked bar plot.
+The number of features detected and fraction of features with a promoter-proximal TSSs can be displayed as a stacked bar plot or jitter plot.

 ```
 features <- detect_features(exp, data_type = "tss", threshold = 3)